shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 <h2 id="2">2.
 Guest OS installnation</h2>

-to install a xen guest, we need create a config file that can describe the hardware information about the guest OS. sample *windows_7.cfg* content:
+to install a xen guest, we need create a config file that can describe the hardware information about the guest OS. a sample *windows_7.cfg*:
 ```
 builder= 'hvm'
 memory = 2048